Laquan McDonald, 17, was fatally shot by Chicago police in 2014

 Two other officers retired.

-Dashcam video of the fatal 2014 shooting contradicted nearly everything police said happened the night McDonald died.
-It showed McDonald walking away from police as he held a knife, not lunging toward officers as police had said.
+Dashcam video of the shooting contradicted nearly everything police said happened the night McDonald died in October 2014.
+It showed McDonald walking away from police as he held a 4-inch knife, not lunging toward officers, as police had said.

-One officer, Jason Van Dyke, jumped out of his vehicle and pulled his gun, firing at McDonald six seconds after arriving on the scene.
+Van Dyke jumped out of his vehicle and pulled his gun, firing at McDonald six seconds after arriving on the scene.

 Van Dyke continued to fire, unloading every round from his gun in 15 seconds.

 The video appears to show McDonald’s body getting hit by bullets even after he was on the ground.
-All 16 rounds struck McDonald.
+All 16 bullets struck McDonald, 17.

 It took 400 days to release the dashcam video to the public.
-After the city’s objections, a judge ordered the release.
+After the city’s objections, a judge ordered the release in November 2015.

 Officer pleaded not guilty to murder